InvadingOctopus/octopuskit/Documentation/Usage Guide.md

 ## State Machines

-TODO: Incomplete section; to revise
+[TODO: Incomplete section]
-TODO: OctopusGameState/OctopusEntityState API overview
+[TODO: OctopusGameState/OctopusEntityState API overview]

 - If an entity can be in one of several conceptual states at a given time, it more makes sense to represent those states with a `GKStateMachine` (as encapsulated by a `StateMachineComponent`) instead of putting lots of conditional checks in multiple components.